 - Send to Back: Send the selected image to the back

-- Move Backwards: Move the selected image back one layer
+- Move Backward: Move the selected image back one layer

-- Move Forwards: Move the selected image forward one layer
+- Move Forward: Move the selected image forward one layer

 - Send to Front: Move the selected image to the front